// The Bridge Project //

 - Fully produced weekend of performances in Velocity’s Founders Theater

-- Three weeks of rehearsal space at Velocity or the University of Washington (graduate only)
+- Four weeks of rehearsal space at Velocity or the University of Washington (graduate only)

 - Costume stipend

 - Velocity produced audition for your cast.
 Performer audition will be held November 22, 5-8PM in Velocity’s Founders Studio.
 Choreographers must be available at this time to teach material and select a cast and to stay afterwards to discuss casting.

 In 2015, in celebration of 50 years of UW Dance, Velocity partnered with the University of Washington Dance Department to award The Bridge Project UW Dance Residency to one graduate of the University of Washington who has been choreographing in Seattle, outside of school, for three years or less.
 UW graduate Dylan Ward was the inaugural recipient.

 The 2015 Bridge Project took place January 5 – 30, with three sold-out public performances on January 30, 31 and February 1 in Velocity’s Founders Theater.
 With support from Power2Give Presented by ArtsFund, Velocity: